suyash8991/moffitt-web-scraper/README.md

-# Moffitt Cancer Center Researcher Data Scraper (COMPLETED)
+# Moffitt Cancer Center Researcher Data Scraper

 This project scrapes researcher profiles from the Moffitt Cancer Center website and structures the data for use in a Retrieval-Augmented Generation (RAG) system.
 It extracts researcher information including biographies, research interests, publications, education, and grants.
 The scraping phase has been successfully completed with all 127 researcher profiles processed.